ashoward/optics-scan/README.md

     source setup_320_biFF.sh # For board 03
     source setup_320_alpha.sh # For board 04
+    ./optical_eval/configure_clocks.sh # for SerA board to configure the clocks before configuring the FPGA

 This will enter SMASH in interactive mode at the end.
 To run the `Scans/BTScanAll.tcl`, or any other script that includes SSHing to the board to modify settings using SMASH, make sure to exit SMASH interacative mode (escape key) before running the script or it will get stuck.
 Also, make sure to have an SSH key set up on the board to avoid the password.